jbiatek/BSGRulebook/rulebook.md

 ### Die rolls

 Various events during the game depend on the results of a die roll.
-Normally, when a player initiates an action that requires a die roll, that player performs the roll.
-This is important for characters with the ability to affect "their" die rolls, like Kat.
-Be careful to check whether an ability specifies "on your turn" as well.
+When a player initiates an action that requires a die roll, that player performs the roll, even if they are not the current player.
+This is important for characters with the ability to affect "their" die rolls.
+Be careful to check whether an ability specifies "on your turn" or "during *your* action step" as well.

-The rulebook states that when activating the "FTL Control" location, the *current player* rolls to see if population is lost, not the player using the location, making it an exception to this rule.

 Die rolls can be changed by game effects, but the result cannot be made greater than 8 or less than 1.
 Effects that modify die rolls do *not* apply when a die roll is skipped, such as Kat's "Hot Shot" ability.